awsdocs/aws-glue-developer-guide/doc_source/components-key-concepts.md

 ## AWS Glue Terminology<a name="components-major"></a>

-AWS Glue relies on the interaction of several components to create and manage your data warehouse workflow\.
+AWS Glue relies on the interaction of several components to create and manage your extract, transfer, and load \(ETL\) workflow\.

 ### AWS Glue Data Catalog<a name="components-data-catalog"></a>